Godskid89/spatial_image_segmentation/README.md

 # spatial_image_segmentation
-Spatial Images segmentation of households in Uganda
+Spatial Images segmentation of houses in Uganda using Masked Recurrent Neural Network